Dit vak wordt in het Engels aangeboden. Omschrijvingen kunnen daardoor mogelijk alleen in het Engels worden weergegeven.

 Harvard International Law Journal 459 (2005)

-(1) Bring a newspaper clipping to class which, according to postcolonial
+(1) Please bring a newspaper clipping to class which, according to

-scholars, might demonstrate the kind of configuration of international
+postcolonial scholars, might demonstrate the kind of configuration of

-relations they refer to.
-Why do you think this is a good example?
+international relations they refer to.
+Why do you think this is a good

 (2) In her chapter, Orford talks of ‘heroic narratives’.
 What kind of